 On January 25, 2017 U.S. retailer Target announced its new chemical strategy addressing its “entire value chain, operations and every product” sold in its stores, as well as its new chemical policy focusing on transparency, chemical management, and innovation.
 Target’s first set of goals are “aimed at addressing unwanted chemicals with the biggest potential health impact, factoring in their prevalence within our products.”
-The retailer vows to achieve transparency on all ingredients by 2020 and reformulate different products by 2022, making them free-from phthalates, parabens, formaldehyde (including formaldehyde-donors), and nonylphenol ethoxylates (NPEs).
-Targeted product categories range from beauty, baby care, personal care to household cleaning products .
-Hazardous flame retardants will be removed from textile products by 2022.
+The retailer vows to achieve transparency on all ingredients and reformulate different products by 2020, making them free-from phthalates, parabens, formaldehyde (including formaldehyde-donors), and nonylphenol ethoxylates (NPEs).
+Targeted product categories range from beauty, baby care, personal care to household cleaning products.
+Hazardous flame retardants and perfluorinated compounds (PFCs) will be removed from textile products by 2022.
 Further, Target announced to invest up to U.S. $5 million in green chemistry innovation by 2022.

 U.S. non-profit organization Safer Chemicals, Healthy Families (SCHF) welcomed Target’s new chemical policy and goals.
 In November 2016, SCHF published a report evaluating different U.S. retailers, ranking Walmart, Target, and CVS Health best, according to their efforts in removing toxic chemicals and promoting safer alternatives (FPF reported).

 Target (January 25, 2017).
 “Target announces new chemical strategy including policy and goals for its products and operations.”

 Kelly Franklin (January 26, 2017).
 “U.S. retailer Target to eliminate PFCs, phthalates, parabens.”
 Chemical Watch

 Libby MacCarthy (January 26, 2017).
 “Target to remove harmful chemicals from products, invest in green chemistry.”
 Sustainable Brands